theaquamarine/windows-powershell-docs/docset/windows/remoteaccess/remove-daclient.md

 - The status of force tunnel.
 - The NRPT object (for force tunnel properties).
 - The status of the policy to deploy DA only on laptops and notebooks and not on all of the computers in the domain.
-- The status of whether appropriate policies should be deployed on down-level clients (Windows® 7) to enable them to connect to the Windows Server 2012 DA Server.
+- The status of whether appropriate policies should be deployed on down-level clients (Windows??
+7) to enable them to connect to the Windows Server 2012 DA Server.
 If multi-site is enabled, then the following additional properties are present:
 - The name of the entry point (identity of a site) to which down-level clients are added.
 - The name of the down-level client GPO.